Photo: Staff Sergeant Guy Barnes leads the “The Commandant’s Own” U.S. Marine Corps marching unit.

 “I knew I would be postponing finishing school for a little while, or so I thought.
 I knew that I would be going back into instrumental music, which I hadn’t done in almost 3 years,” Barnes said.
 “I definitely went in with many doubts, but I don’t regret the decision as it has led to many positive benefits and opportunities in my life.”

 Some students experience an interruption in their higher education journey that causes them to leave school with an incomplete degree.
-Like Barnes, they may find their dream job, some may need to attend to their family and others may need to move out to move out of the area.
+Like Barnes, they may find their dream job, some may need to attend to their family and others may need to move out of the area.

 That’s when he received an email about the new Liberal Arts Degree at Fresno State.